Adam Walsh dressed in baseball gear and holding a baseball bat

 INVESTIGATION:

 Those closest to Adam were cleared of any involvement in his disappearance and murder.
-John and Revé both passed lie detector tests and John had an alibi.
+John and Revé both passed polygraph tests, and the former had an alibi.

 On October 21, 1983, police announced they’d found Adam’s murderer, serial killer Ottis Toole.
-Toole had confessed to abducting the young boy from the mall, where he then drove him an hour away to an isolated dirt road and had his partner, Henry Lee Lucas, decapitate him with a bayonet.
+Toole had confessed to abducting the young boy from the mall.
+He then drove him an hour away to an isolated dirt road and had his partner, Henry Lee Lucas, decapitate Adam with a bayonet.

-Police noted that witnesses had seen Toole’s car, a white 1971 Cadillac, at the mall around the time of his disappearance.
-Two specifically recalled seeing Adam in the car, with one undergoing hypnosis to correctly identify damage to the car that had not been of public knowledge.
+Police noted that witnesses had seen Toole’s car, a white 1971 Cadillac, at the mall around the time of Adam’s disappearance.
+Two individuals specifically recalled seeing the young boy in the car, with one undergoing hypnosis to correctly identify damage to the vehicle that had not been public knowledge.

 Upon receiving Toole’s confession, police brought his car in for examination.
 Blood was found, but given the lack of technology available at the time, they were unable to determine if it was Adam’s.

-However, Toole’s story began to unravel and some suspected him of lying about being involved, as he had a history of confessing to crimes he had no involvement in.
-The first hole in the story was in regards to Lucas’ involvement.
+Toole’s story soon began to unravel and some suspected him of lying about being involved, as he had a history of confessing to crimes he had no involvement in.
+The first hole in was in regards to Lucas’ involvement.
 There was no way he could have been involved, given he was in a Virginia prison at the time.

-Eventually, Toole recanted his confession and the prosecutor was unable to charge him due to a lack of evidence.
-This would be the first of many times Toole would confess to the crime.
+Eventually, Toole recanted his confession and the prosecutor was unable to charge him, due to a lack of evidence.
+This would be the first of many times Toole confessed to the crime.

 Despite these inconsistencies, Toole remained a prime suspect in the case, as he was aware of some details only the killer would know.
-There was also the story of a girl who claimed Toole had approached her in a Kmart at the mall where Adam went missing and had asked her if she wanted a ride in the basket of the cart he was pushing.
-She was able to ID Toole from the gap in his teeth.
+There was also the story of a girl who claimed Toole had approached her in the Kmart at the mall where Adam went missing and asked her if she wanted a ride in the basket of the cart he was pushing.
+She was able to identify Toole from the gap in his teeth.

 Aside from Toole, many names were brought up in the investigation.
-One was that of serial killer Jeffery Dahmer, who had been in Florida around the time of Adam’s abduction and murder.
+One was serial killer Jeffery Dahmer, who’d been in Florida around the time of Adam’s abduction and murder.
 Witnesses claimed to have seen a man matching Dahmer’s description at the mall, but police eventually ruled him out.

-Another suspect was a landscaper and family friend, who had recently ended a secret affair with Revé Walsh two weeks prior.
-Police thought he might have killed Adam to get revenge, but he passed a lie detector test and was cleared.
+Another suspect was a landscaper and family friend, who’d ended a secret affair with Revé Walsh two weeks prior.
+Police thought he might have killed Adam to get revenge, but he passed a polygraph test and was cleared.

 A final person of interest was brought to the attention of police when a man came forward saying his former cellmate had bragged about the abduction, going so far as to say Adam had threatened to tell his parents and had demanded money.
 To keep him quiet, the man claimed his cellmate killed the boy.

-Eventually, due to a lack of leads the case would go cold, until a 1994 development would put into question the competency of the Hollywood Police Department.
-A new detective assigned to the case asked for the blood-stained carpet samples and Toole’s car to be put under new DNA tests.
+Eventually, the case went cold, due to a lack of leads – that is, until a 1994 development put into question the competency of the Hollywood Police Department.
+A new detective assigned to the case had asked for the blood-stained carpet samples and Toole’s car to be put under new DNA tests.
 However, it was discovered that both pieces of evidence had gone missing and were never able to be located.

 On September 15, 1996, Toole died in prison of liver failure.
 He was 49 years old.
 On his deathbed, he admitted to his niece that he had, in fact, killed Adam, a confession she then phoned in to America’s Most Wanted, which John Walsh was hosting at the time.
 Toole’s body was buried at the state prison, after no family member came forward to claim his body.

-In 2008, the Hollywood Police Department held a press conference to announce the case had officially been closed and Toole had been Adam’s killer.
-While they declined to share specifics about the evidence they had, they stated it wasn’t DNA related.
+In 2008, the Hollywood Police Department held a press conference to announce the case had officially been closed and that Toole had been Adam’s killer.
+While they declined to share specifics about the evidence they had, they stated it wasn’t DNA-related.
 It had been decided they wouldn’t be seeking a posthumous indictment.

 During the press conference, the department acknowledged the numerous missteps that had been taken in the investigation and made a public apology to the Walsh family.